 Looking to qualify for a loan to help pay off your debt?
 Wondering where to turn?
-Loan companies focus on four factors on your application that will largely determine whether you’ll qualify.
+Loan companies focus on four requirements for debt consolidation that will largely determine whether you’ll qualify.
 Once you’ve submitted the loan, the loan officer then reviews your information and checks your credit history.
 Some loan companies use an automatic scoring system to rank your credit, where other companies use credit analysts to determine whether you qualify.
 Regardless of which system they use, here are the four things on your application the lender will be looking at:

 - Payment record They’ll want to know your history when it comes to paying back creditors.
 Have you paid everything on time?
 Often a late payment or two can increase your interest rate or, if you have a bad history of not paying off bills, will even keep you from qualifying.